 We spent a lot of quality time together.
-Oh, and we also had lunch together as I would also invite managers & Directors from their morning & afternoon sessions to join us.
+Oh, and we also had lunch together every day as I would also invite managers & Directors from their morning & afternoon sessions to join us.

 One year, I happened to be reading an internal newsletter for the New York Banking Division (all the NY metro branches & support departments).
-It was a quarterly publication & would routinely list all the promotions that had taken place during the previous 3 months.
+It was a quarterly publication & would routinely list, amongst other things, all the promotions that had taken place during the previous 3 months.

-4 years after I hosted a particular team of MBAs here in San Antonio, I see 5 members of that group (usually, 10-12 different MBAs each year) as being promoted to either Branch President (4 of them were appointed Asst VP or VP, depending upon the size of the branch) while the other was a VP in Marketing!!!
+3 or 4 years after I had hosted a particular team of MBAs here in San Antonio, lo & behold, I see 5 members of that group (usually, 10-12 different MBAs each year) as being promoted to either Branch President (4 of them were appointed Asst VP or VP, depending upon the size of the branch) while the other was a VP in Marketing!!!

 I felt like a proud Poppa in that I may have played a small role in helping them out along the way.